Anu Aga: Career

 Anu started her career in Thermax in 1985 and later headed its human resources division from 1991 to 1996.
-After the death of husband, Rohinton Aga, she took over as Chairperson of Thermax, retiring in 2004 and succeeded by her daughter and company vice-chairperson, Meher Pudumjee.
-Anu has since remained on company's board of directors, and involved with social work.
+After the death of her husband, Rohinton Aga, she took over as Chairperson of Thermax, retiring in 2004 and succeeded by her daughter and company vice-chairperson, Meher Pudumjee.
+Anu has since remained on the company's board of directors, and is involved with social work.